- The Project

 Auto te Gast: How Infrastructures Shape Values and behavior

 Fietsstraten ("bicycle streets") represent a particular form of Dutch spatial design: streets where cars are permitted but designated as "guests" to bicycle traffic.
 Their distinctive road signs (Bord L51), with a blue background and “Auto te Gast” in white lettering, reinforce the car-as-guest ethos with an image of a bicycle riding directly in front of a car.
 The approach has spread to other types of streets.
-On roads with trams lines, the bike lanes have been widened and cars shunted onto the tram tracks, making them effectively guests of the trams.
-Over the last five years, such design changes have shifted average behavior on Amsterdam city-center streets: cars noticeably behave more like guests even when they are not on a formal fietsstraat.
-There are lots of exceptions, not least aggressive taxi and delivery drivers, but the change is dramatic.
+On roads with trams lines, bike lanes have been widened and cars shunted onto the tram tracks, making them effectively guests of the trams.
+Over the last five years, such design changes have noticeably shifted the vibe on Amsterdam city-center streets, with cars behaving more like guests and bikers moving with increased authority.
+There are lots of exceptions, not least aggressive taxi drivers and fat-tire bikes, but the change is palpable.

-A fietsstraat embodies the principle that cars are guests; it gives spatial form to an ethics of conviviality and hierarchy.
-It makes an argument about how people and machines should relate.
+A fietsstraat gives spatial form to the principle that pedestrians and cyclists should be given priority of movement on streets in pursuit of the greater good (as measured by livability, health, equity—and transportation efficiency).
+The presentation of this new infrastructure design cleverly invokes an ethics of hospitality in choosing the word “guest” to denote the role of cars and trucks.
 Yet, as my colleague Ashley Carse points out, use always exceeds intention.
 As people inhabit and adapt designed spaces, they generate new meanings, sometimes confirming the values embedded in form, sometimes subverting them.
 With the “Auto te Gast” ethos newly encoded in Amsterdam street design, bikers, drivers, and pedestrians are still negotiating new social norms around a shared public space.
 As of 2025, the fietsstraat’s promise of bicycle primacy is less a completed achievement than an ongoing negotiation in which power and entitlement are worked out.

 Amsterdam was slower than some Dutch towns to embrace fietsstraten, focusing on separated bike paths in the 1990s and 2000s.
 From the 2010s, the city began converting some neighborhood connectors into fietsstraten, following CROW’s guidance.
 The real turning point came in 2020, during the COVID-19 pandemic: with quieter streets and political cover, Amsterdam accelerated the program, converting arterial corridors leading into the canal belt into bike streets, both formal fietsstraten and variations (see the Bike Streets entries for some of the variations).
 Dedicated fietsstraten are still just a tiny percentage of roadways, but they have had an outsized impact on cycling culture.
 (Check out this interactive map maintained by the city of the cycling network: Plusnet en Hoofdnet Fiets.)